nogibjj/kh509_miniproject6/README.md

 - Insert a row
 - Save the database and update the table using a temp csv and the base csv.

 This project works on a matrix build of 3.7,3.8,3.9.
+I also added pretty table so the database looks nicer when interacting with it!

 Here is the architecture of the python script interacting with GroceryDB: